-Interns provide a variety of diagnostic and psychotherapeutic services as well as engage in other clinical activities in each program.
-Clinical activities in which interns are involved include: individual, couple, family and group psychotherapy; admissions triage; diagnostic clinical interviews; crisis intervention; intake evaluations; case conferences; consultation/liaison; progress notes/chart documentation; treatment planning; information and referral; and discharge planning.
+Interns provide a variety of diagnostic and psychotherapeutic services and engage in other related clinical activities including: individual, couple, family (mainly in our Youth track) and group psychotherapy; admissions triage; diagnostic clinical interviews; crisis intervention; intake evaluations; case conferences; consultation/liaison; case-management; progress notes/chart documentation; treatment planning; and discharge planning.
 Supervision in Cognitive-Behavioral Psychotherapy, Psychodynamic Psychotherapy, Mindfulness, Group Psychotherapy, Crisis Intervention, and Psychological Emergency Assessments are core areas of the training program.
-In addition, interns have opportunities to participate in parenting and multi-family groups, and have longer-term individual therapy cases in which psychodynamic orientations are applied.
+In addition, interns have opportunities to participate in parenting groups, and have longer-term individual therapy cases in which psychodynamic orientations can be applied.